10 Scary Life Facts That Parents Won't Tell Their Kids

 All of this is at its most basic level because things get much more complicated once we marry the people we supposedly love.

-6. You're Likely to Get Divorced
+6. You'll Likely Get Divorced

 The concept of marriage began with our parents or grandparents, and it's something we continue to hold dearly.